7 reasons why you should choose Canada

 In addition to co-op, students are allowed to work part time for about 20 hours per week on campus or outside.
 They can also apply for up to 3 years of post-study work permit depending on the program duration.
 For details, please refer to IRCC’s website.

 Tuition fee in Canada, when compared to universities in other popular study destinations, is fairly cheaper.
 And when considering the return on investment, keeping in mind the wonderful work opportunities: both part time and full time, it is quite a viable option for Indian students.
-Qualified students can also apply to a range of scholarships to cut down on educational expenses.
+Qualified students can also apply to a range of Canadian scholarships to cut down on educational expenses.

 Canada has been consistently ranked as one of the safest nations in the world.
 In 2018, the Global Peace Index, listed Canada as the sixth peaceful country across the globe.
 As international student, you’ll enjoy the same rights as any other Canadian.
 Quality of life also translates in to basic necessities of life like clean air, clean water, and lower population/competition, sense of space etc. to other aspects of life like access to world class healthcare, good education infrastructure etc.